"How taking the pill could protect you from the flu," was the curious headline on a recent Mail Online article.

 Where did the story come from?

-The study was carried out by researchers from the University of Chicago, and was funded by the same institution and the US National Institute of Aging.
+The study was carried out by researchers from The Johns Hopkins Bloomberg School of Public Health and School of Medicine.
+The study was funded by grants from the National Institutes of Health, National Institute of Allergy and Infectious Diseases.

 What kind of research was this?

 This was an animal study that aimed to see whether artificial progesterone hormones confer protection against potentially lethal flu disease in mice.

 All contraceptive hormones taken by women contain some form of artificial progesterone (progestogen) - either in combination with oestrogen as in the combined contraceptive pill ("the pill") or progestogen alone, such as in the "mini pill", injections or implants.

 The researchers say previous research suggested progesterone may give some protection against infections of the reproductive tract.
 Their new study aimed to look at possible protection against respiratory tract infections.